Nuclear Power Likely to Grow by Getting Smaller

 “They bring more regulatory certainty and an ability to get through that process much more quickly,” Todd Abrajano, CEO of the U.S. Nuclear Industry Council, an industry advocacy group, told The Epoch Times.

-“The fact that these designs can be modular,” Abrajano said, “that most of the construction can be done in-house, in a factory, and then assembled at the site, requires much less work and much less bespoke design.”
+“The fact that these designs can be modular, that most of the construction can be done in-house, in a factory, and then assembled at the site, requires much less work and much less bespoke design.”

-According to the U.S. Department of Energy (DOE), due to the smaller size of SMRs, they require less capital to build and can be sited in locations that are not possible for larger nuclear plants.
+According to the Department of Energy (DOE), because SMRs are smaller, they require less capital to build and can be sited in locations that are not possible for larger nuclear plants.

-In March 2023, GE Hitachi Nuclear Energy (GEH) announced that its SMR model BWRX-300 had “achieved a significant pre-licensing milestone” toward regulatory approval in Canada, and that deployment of this model is in various stages of planning or contracting in Estonia, Poland, as well as the United States.
+In March 2023, GE Hitachi Nuclear Energy announced that its SMR model BWRX-300 had “achieved a significant pre-licensing milestone” toward regulatory approval in Canada and that deployment of the model is in various stages of planning or contracting in Estonia, Poland, and the United States.

 Private Companies, Military Want SMRs